“Lose an hour in the morning, chase it all day.”

 My Morning Routine

-I admit, I have only recently begun the 5 AM routine.
-Previously I was waking up at 7 AM but found the extra 2 hours of silence before my kids wake up to be a real game changer and worth going to bed an hour earlier.
+I admit, I've struggled with this for years.
+Previously I was waking up at 7 AM but found the extra 90 minutes of silence before my kids wake up to be a real game changer and worth going to bed an hour earlier.

 I read a list of "prompts" that remind me of the person I want to be each day.
 I don't do "positive affirmations" like many other miracle morning followers, but this is a close alternative.
 You can download my list of mindfulness prompts here.